-In order to switch from a minor to the adjunct major or major, you'll have to go through the major application process.
+In order to switch from a minor to the major, you'll have to go through the major application process.

-Note that the double-counting rules for courses change a lot when you switch between the adjunct major, standalone major, and the minor.
+Note that the double-counting rules for courses change a lot when you switch between the adjunct major and the minor.
 Review the double-counting rules on the Weinberg website.

 Can I double-count my Legal Studies courses with another major or minor?